 Back to the list

-Aromatherapy is the use of essential oils (EO) for therapeutic purposes.
+Aromatherapy is the use of essential oils (EOs) for therapeutic purposes.

-Essential oils are the result of a process called DISTILLATION.
-Distillation is a separation process.
-In short, volatile essences are extracted from aromatic plants.
-It takes a huge amount of fresh plants to produce the 5 or 15ml of EO you will buy and of course plants with less volatile componds will be more expensive.
-As an example "it requires 6,000 pounds of melissa plant to distill just a single pound of melissa essential oil."
+EOs are the result of distillation, a process that extracts volatile essences from aromatic plants.
+It takes a significant amount of fresh plants to produce the 5-15ml of EO you buy, and plants with fewer volatile compounds will be more expensive.
+For example, "it requires 6,000 pounds of melissa plant to distill just a single pound of melissa essential oil."

 IF IT CAN BE DANGEROUS, CAN I STILL USE THEM?